 For information on the overarching regime for scrunity of the use of powers under the Investigatory Powers Act 2016 (IPA 2016), see Practice Note: Scrutiny of intelligence gathering and the role of commissioners under the Investigatory Powers Act 2016.

-For example, the IPT investigates complaints about the conduct by or on behalf of the Security Service, the Secret Intelligence Service and GCHQ.
+For example, the IPT investigates complaints about the conduct by or on behalf of the police, Security Service, the Secret Intelligence Service and UK Government Communications Headquarters (GCHQ).
 It is the only tribunal against which complaints about the intelligence services can be directed.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.